 Inaccessible stations, unstaffed stations and when ticket offices are closed

 If you wish to travel to or from a station that is inaccessible to you, or one that is unstaffed when you need to use it, we can still provide you with assistance to help you make your journey.

 We will discuss what help you need when you call us to book your assistance.
-Please see more information detailed in our policy from page 9-11.
+Please see more information detailed on pages 15-21 of our Disabled People's Protection Policy.

 Disabled passengers travelling from Alloa to Stirling or interchanging at Stirling sometimes board trains that arrive / leave from platform 9/10.
 Platform 9/10 is not step-free from main entrance of the station except from the non-public back entrance gate.
 Access to other platforms from platform 9/10 is via set of stairs.

 Please contact our Assisted Travel team who can organise a taxi to Stirling if your journey involves travelling on any of the following routes;

 - Alloa to stations north of Stirling (Dunblane, Bridge of Allan, Perth, etc)